 exists and is a rational number. \end{theorem}

-\begin{proof} The proof follows in exactly the same argument as that of \cite[Theorem 4.3]{lewis}, referring to a rational symbolic version of \cite[Lemma 4.2]{lewis}, whose proof is obtained by replacing the Newton polyhedron of a squarefree monomial ideal by its symbolic polyhedron. \end{proof}
+\begin{proof} The proof follows in exactly the same argument as that of \cite[Theorem 4.3]{lewis}, referring to a rational symbolic version of \cite[Lemma 4.2]{lewis}, whose proof is obtained by replacing the Newton polyhedron $\NP(I)$ of a monomial ideal $I$ by its symbolic region $\Sigma(I)$. \end{proof}